 The upper bits of the register contain the timeout in thousands of clock cycles (2^10 = 1024).
 NocStudio should write this to something much larger than any expected real requirement, so that customers can make it a smaller value but not a larger one.
 P_BIST_TIMEOUT_WIDTH will define where there are flops for this field.

-GLOBAL_BIST_ERR_STATUS_0
+GLOBAL_BIST_ERR_STATUS

-This register holds one bit per RSSB in the NoC.
-Its width must be set by a parameter P_BIST_CNTRL_NUM_RSSB.
-If there are more than 64 RSSBs in the NoC, multiple registers will be required.
-Software can use this register to identify the RSSB that detected an error, then can read that RSSB’s RSSB_BIST_CHK_ERR_INT_STATUS to identify which bist_chk module detected the error.
+This register aggregates the results of a BIST run.
+It satisfies the customer requirement to minimize register reads to obtain BIST results.
+It has one bit for non-fatal errors and one bit for fatal errors, and is paired with the mask register below.
+NocStudio will OR together all the RSSB fatal_bist_err signals and provide that as an input to the bist_ctrl module.
+It will do the same for the RSSB nonfatal_bist_err outputs.

-GLOBAL_BIST_ERR_MASK_0
+GLOBAL_BIST_ERR_MASK

-This register is used to mask off interrupts from known-broken routers.
-Its width is defined by P_BIST_CNTRL_NUM_RSSB.
-If there are more than 64 RSSBs in the NoC, multiple registers will be required.
-Software should configure this register before enabling BIST globally if it wants to mask off some RSSBs from reporting bist_chk errors.
+This register is used to mask off BIST error reporting for fatal or non-fatal errors.
+To disable the fatal/nonfatal bist error interrupts, software can set bits in this register.

-BIST Packet Definition
+BIST Packet Signal Definition

-BIST Packet Header
+BIST Packet Control Signals

 The bist_chk module needs the ability to distinguish BIST flits from regular flits, so BIST requires a new bit in the header.
-Also, this provides a way to enable customer-desired extensions to the BIST flow--for example, parity and ecc errors could be forced on BIST packets during FUSA BIST to verify that error detection/correction logic and error reporting logic is working correctly.
-This bit is 1 for each flit that belongs to a BIST packet, and 0 for normal NoC traffic.
+Also, this provides a way to enable customer-desired extensions to the BIST flow--for example, parity and ecc errors could be forced on BIST packets to verify that error detection/correction logic and error reporting logic works correctly.
+This new BIST bit is 1 for each flit that belongs to a BIST packet, and 0 for normal NoC traffic.

 The new bit must be retrofitted into all the existing RTL blocks that generate/consume/pass-on the flit headers.
 Also, it must be included in the parity calculations/checks for NoCs that have parity enabled.